UMWEDU/umw-admissions-sync/_pages/information-sessions.md

 published: true
 post_date: 2015-08-07 11:42:13
 ---
 The best way to learn about graduate programs at the University of Mary Washington is to attend an information session or another visit opportunity.
-Check back soon for spring information sessions.
 Registration is encouraged, but is not required.

-&nbsp;
+<h3>Master of Education</h3>
+<a href="https://admissions.umw.edu/register/?id=2a1ce183-60ba-48a7-81e2-5192892555bb">Wednesday, January 22</a>

+Wednesday, February 19 at 12 p.m.
+(Virtual Session)

+<a href="https://admissions.umw.edu/register/?id=e0cc49a6-be18-4f3d-835e-0d763ff6dc40">Thursday, March 19</a>

+<a href="https://admissions.umw.edu/register/?id=f4b841e7-8bf5-44b3-8f34-a0142f01d972">Tuesday, April 14</a>

+Monday, April 27 at 12 p.m.
+(Virtual Session)

+Details on the virtual session will be provide shortly.
 <h1>Individual Attention</h1>
 The graduate admissions staff encourages everyone who has questions about a graduate program to set up a <a href="http://www.umw.edu/admissions/graduate/advising/">pre-admission</a> appointment.
 Please call (540) 286-8030 or email <a href="mailto:graduate@umw.edu">graduate@umw.edu</a> to schedule your appointment.
 <h3>Master of Business Administration</h3>